GbrlJennie/8_Tugas-Socket-Programming/README.md

 4. When prompted, enter the IP address and port number of the server to connect to the chat room.
 5. You will be asked to enter a username and chatroom password.
 This information is required to connect to the chat room.
 Enter a unique username and the correct password to proceed.

 Once connected, you can begin exchanging messages with other clients who are also connected to the server.
+Messages are sent and received via the GUI, and you can type your messages in the provided input field.

 ## How It Works
 - The server listens for client connections using the UDP protocol.